-Due March 11 (11:59 PM) – In Chapter 3 & 4 we explored cinematography and the impact of sound on cinema (and the marriage of the two).
-Framing, color theory, tracking shots, silence, ambient sound and score all play roles in telling, enhancing or progressing the narrative.
+Due March 9 (11:59 PM) – In Modules 5-8 we explored cinematography, editing and the impact of sound on cinema (and the marriage between each).
+Framing, color theory, tracking shots, silence, ambient sound and score all play roles in telling, enhancing or progressing the narrative (as well as cuts and transitions).
 For this week’s writing assignment you will get to explore films that have been recognized for incorporating each of these elements into story.

 You are welcome to select any film from the list below; you are asked to explore your choice with a specific focus on sight and sound.
 The following is a list of expectations for this assignment (your investigation of camera and sound will carry more weight for this evaluation).

 - For this assignment, instead of posting to your personal blog, you may choose to submit your evaluation in a word document, PDF or text file (by email or through the message or assignment portal).
 If you go this route, your subject line should be: Ch.
 4 – Sights & Sounds Evaluation + your name.
 SPECIAL NOTE: If you decide to submit this assignment via your personal film journal/blog – you may earn extra credit (if you follow our typical guidelines – images, tags, links).

 - Minimum word count – 400 words – 12 point font – Times or Georgia Preferred, line spacing 1.5.

 - Describe the story & main characters (many of you need to go back and re-read the section of concisely summarizing the film).